"Then Ya'acov sent

 Next comes the birth of Binyamin, whom his mother named Ben-Oni, commonly translated “son of my sorrow”, although the usage of “on” as “strength” is much more prevalent.
 Thus if the labor and birth of Binyamin (as the name is pronounced in Hebrew) drained all of Rachel’s energy and vigor, she could have easily meant his name to be "son of my strength".
 His father, on the other hand, called him "Ben-Yamin", meaning "son of the right (hand)" (35:18).
 Naming him as he did, Ya'acov was actually conferring upon him a firstborn position, perhaps because he was the first and only one to be born in the Land.
 In B’resheet 49:3, in Ya’acov’s last words to his sons, he says about Reuven: “you are my firstborn, My might and the beginning of my strength…” “Strength” in this instance is also “on”.
 Thus a certain symmetry emerges here; Ya’acov’s last words to his sons echo the words of his beloved wife about the youngest son, who exhausted her strength, while Yisrael’s firstborn exhausted more than once his father’s expectations of being mighty and strong (and hence ended up losing this position, see 1st Chron.
 5:1).

 Upon Ra’chel’s death, Ya’acov set up a pillar on her grave (35: 20).
 Doing this he was actually repeating what he had done in verse 14 above after YHVH had talked to him.
 In both cases, it says, “va’ya’tzev ma’tze’va”, that is “and he placed a pillar”.
 The very act of placing, as well as the pillar itself, are of the root y.tz.v. (yod, tzadi, bet/vet), meaning to “station” or “take a stand”.
 Just as he did in last week’s Parasha (ref 28:18), Ya’acov again commemorates the events in his life with signposts.
-There is a significant reference to signposts and landmarks in Jeremiah 31:21 (while in 14-15 there is a reference to Rachel), where the command to the virgin daughter of Yisrael, using the same by-now-familiar verb, is issued: “set up” (signposts and landmarks) – ha’tzivi (imperative, feminine, singular).
+There is a significant reference to signposts and landmarks in Jeremiah 31:21 (while in Jer.
+31:14-15 there is a reference to Rachel), where the command to the virgin daughter of Yisrael, using the same by-now-familiar verb, is issued: “set up” (signposts and landmarks) – ha’tzivi (imperative, feminine, singular).

 In chapter 36, the Parasha’s